Skip to main content

 Pavement Licence Policy

-As the economy starts to re-open, on 25 June 2020 the Government announced a further and urgent relaxation to planning and licensing laws to help the hospitality industry recover from the coronavirus lockdown by removing short term obstacles that could get in their way.
+On 25 June 2020 the Government announced urgent relaxation to planning and licensing laws in the wake of severe business impacts from the Covid-19 pandemic.
+The relaxation was designed to help the hospitality industry recover from the coronavirus lockdown by removing short term obstacles that could get in their way.
+The Business and Planning Act 2020 made it easier for premises serving food and drink such as cafes, bars, restaurants and pubs, and to seat and serve customers outdoors.

 2.1 Definition of pavement licence